 Click the link to see the source code for the application on GitHub: https://github.com/CVPcorp/example-notebooks/blob/master/Real%20vs%20Fake%20News.ipynb.

-CVP is a management and technology consulting company that helps organizations navigate disruption with innovative strategies and solutions and prepare for a culture of Continuous Change.
+CVP is a business and technology consulting company that helps organizations navigate disruption with innovative strategies and solutions and prepare for a culture of Continuous Change.
 It supports clients in the healthcare, national security, and public sectors, as well as private business, by enabling them to innovate faster and make decisions quicker. [ Read More ]